Famous/famous-angular/docs/unstable/directive/animate/index.md

+This directive is deprecated.
+Prefer using the $timeline service.
 This element is used to specify the animation of an element in a <a href="api/directive/faAnimation">faAnimation</a> directive